napari/docs/docs/developers/architecture/app_model.md

 The app-model
 ['Getting started'](https://app-model--142.org.readthedocs.build/en/142/getting_started/)
-page provides a good general introduction to the app-model `Application`.
+page provides a good general introduction to the app-model.
-This documentation will focus on napari specific aspects, linking to the app-model documentation where appropriate.
+This documentation will focus on napari specific aspects.

 (app-model-actions)=